isc-projects/kea/doc/guide/dhcp4-srv.rst

                     "subnet": "192.0.2.0/24",
                     "pools": [ { "pool":  "192.0.2.100 - 192.0.2.199" } ]

-                    // Specifying a different interface name is configuration
+                    // Specifying a different interface name is a configuration
                     // error:
                     // "interface": "eth1"
                }